 Indemnification deals with the situation in which a client's securities are not returned due to the insolvency of a borrower and Northern Trust (custodian of investments) has failed to live up to its contractual responsibilities relating to the lending of those securities.
 Northern Trust's responsibilities include performing appropriate borrower and collateral investment credit analyses, demanding adequate types and levels of collateral, and complying with applicable Department of Labor and Federal Financial Institutions Examination Council regulations concerning securities lending.
-Northern Trust indemnifies the State if the borrower fails to return the securities lent) or fails to pay income distributions on them.
+Northern Trust indemnifies the State if the borrower fails to return the securities (and if the collateral is inadequate to replace the securities lent) or fails to pay income distributions on them.